 Committed - Represents resources that can only be used for specific purposes pursuant to formal action of the State Legislature.
+Legislation is required to modify or rescind a fund balance commitment.

 Assigned - Represents resources that are constrained by management's intent to be used for specific purposes, but are neither restricted nor committed.